Your Man (Down with Webster song)

 "Your Man" is a song by Canadian group Down with Webster.
-It was the second single released from the band's 2009 EP, Time to Win, Vol. 1.
-The song was very successful in Canada, peaking at number 12 on the Canadian Hot 100.
+It was the second single released from the band's 2009 EP, Time to Win, Vol. I. The song was very successful in Canada, peaking at number 12 on the Canadian Hot 100.
 In April 2010, the song was certified Platinum by the CRIA in digital downloads.
 The song contains a sample of "Girls It Ain't Easy" by Honey Cone.
-It has become the band's signature song and most successful to date.

-Background
+Composition

 "Your Man" was written by Ronald Dunbar and Edyth Wayne and Down with Webster members Patrick Gillet, Tyler Armes, Cameron Hunter, Andrew Martino and Martin Seja.
 It was produced by Down With Webster and James Robertson and co-produced by Demacio Castellon.
+Hunter explained the songs meaning and how it came together in a radio interview:

 Music video

-The music video for "Your Man" was shot in Toronto on February 25 and 26, 2010.
-It was directed by Aaron A. The video shows the band performing on a fake reality show called Your Man, whose set has retro-flower decorations like the old Dating Game.
-During the video, the show's host and audience watch as three of the band members go on separate dates.
-On YouTube/Vevo the music video for "Your Man" crossed one million views in fall 2010 after being posted on April 8, 2010.
-As of 2022, it has just over 4 million views on YouTube.
+The music video for "Your Man" was shot in Toronto in 2010.
+It was shot in two days and was directed by Aaron A. The video premiered on March 18, 2010.
+It was later released through VEVO on April 8, 2010.
+The video shows the band performing on a fake reality show called Your Man, whose set has retro-flower decorations like the old Dating Game.
+During the video, the show's host, Staci Hamilton and audience watch as three of the band members go on separate dates.
+On YouTube, the music video for "Your Man" crossed one million views in fall 2010.
+As of 2023, it has over 4 million views on YouTube.
+The video was nominated for a MuchMusic Video Award for Best Pop Video.

 The video debuted on the MuchMusic Countdown at number 8 in the week of March 25, 2010.
 It reached number one in the week of July 8, 2010.